robomq/robomq.io/docs/MQTT.md

 The first thing we need to do is to establish a connection with [robomq.io](http://www.robomq.io) broker.
 [robomq.io](http://www.robomq.io) allows you to specify vhost along with username.
 See *Vhost specification* section for the detail.
 Remember to `mosquitto_lib_init();` before creating the mosquitto instance.
 Many MQTT libraries, including this one, require network looping to complete and maintain the connection with broker.
 There could be several loop functions for you to choose.
 If none of them are called, incoming network data will not be processed and outgoing network data may not be sent in a timely fashion.
+Using this library, you usually starts loop right after connecting.
+The second parameter of `mosquitto_new()` function is boolean flag for clean session.
+The fourth parameter of `mosquitto_connect()` function is keep alive time in seconds.

 	string vhusn = vhost + ":" + usn;
 	const char *username = vhusn.c_str();